 COURSE TITLE: FATIGUE RISK MANAGEMENT FOR MANAGERS & SAFETY STAKEHOLDERS

-Maximizing Health, Safety and Productivity with the Latest Human Fatigue Science
+Maximizing Health, Safety and Productivity with the Latest Human Fatigue Science.

-THIS COURSE MEETS TRANSPORT CANADA’S NEW REQUIREMENTS FOR FATIGUE RISK MANAGEMENT TRAINING
+THIS COURSE MEETS TRANSPORT CANADA’S NEW REQUIREMENTS FOR FATIGUE RISK MANAGEMENT TRAINING FOR FLIGHT CREWS as SPECIFIED IN THE CIVIL AVIATION REGULATIONS (CARs)

-INSTRUCTOR: Clinton Marquardt, Human Fatigue Specialist
+INSTRUCTOR: Clinton Marquardt, Sleep & Fatigue Specialist

 “The issue of fatigue risk management has been of particular interest to our clients across all industry sectors in our province.
 Clinton offered our group his unique perspective and expertise in understanding this critical workplace topic in an interactive, participatory and enjoyable way.
 Using case examples and the most up-to-date scientific information, Clinton made our workshop both engaging and unforgettable.
 We look forward to working together again in the near future.”
 Christina Marshall – Manager, Occupational Health and Safety at Safety Services Newfoundland Labrador, Canada